diemrt/caffe-menu-website/README.md

 The primary goal was to replicate the provided menu design using the simplest approach possible.

 * **Mobile-First:** The layout is designed for a narrow (mobile) screen by default and uses `max-width` to constrain the content for easy readability.
 It includes a simple media query to adapt slightly for larger screens.
-* **Minimal Code:** No external frameworks, libraries, or JavaScript are used.
-This ensures the fastest possible load time.
+* **Minimal Code:** No external frameworks or build tooling are used.
+A single lightweight script renders the menu from `menu.json`, keeping load times fast without sacrificing flexibility.
 * **Single File Deployment:** To make deployment trivial, all CSS is inlined within a `<style>` tag in the `<head>`.
 Decorative images (croissant, coffee cup) are embedded directly into the HTML as Base64 data, eliminating the need for an `images` folder.
 * **UI/UX Replication:**
     * **Fonts:** Uses Google Fonts (`Montserrat` for body text and `Playfair Display` for the main "MENU" title) to match the style.